-Kosmos operates to high environmental standards and we continually consider opportunities operate production platforms or vessels.
-Our direct greenhouse gas emissions arise primarily from exploration activities such as use of vessels and support vessels, and our offices and logistics bases.
+Kosmos operates to high environmental standards and we continually consider opportunities for efficiencies within our business.

+operate production platforms or vessels.
+Our direct greenhouse gas emissions arise primarily from exploration activities such as use of an exploration drilling rig, seismic vessels and support vessels, and our offices and logistics bases.

-We report these emissions in our investors, we aim to report for the first time to the CDP (formerly the Carbon Disclosure Project) in 2019.
-We also follow developments climate change, including through IOGP and IPIECA natural gas to increase by 45% by and positions it as the largest fuel in the global energy mix by that year under its Sustainable
+We report these emissions in our annual sustainability report and report key environmental data to IOGP annually.
+At the request of investors, we aim to report for the first time to the CDP (formerly the Carbon Disclosure Project) in 2019.
+We also follow developments in operational best practices and climate change, including through IOGP and IPIECA.

-In 2015 and 2016 Kosmos discovered significant natural gas we are now partnered with BP.
-Expanding use of natural gas globally is widely regarded as critical to reducing CO2 emissions, given that it produces about half for power, and therefore offers power generation.
+In 2015 and 2016 Kosmos discovered significant natural gas reserves offshore Mauritania and Senegal, opening a major new natural gas province in which we are now partnered with BP.
+Expanding use of natural gas globally is widely regarded as critical to reducing CO2 emissions, given that it produces about half as much CO2 as coal when burned for power, and therefore offers a cleaner alternative to coal for power generation.